Go to Reviews.org US Edition

 The complete Vodafone coverage map

 A breakdown of Vodafone’s network coverage including analysis of 4G and 5G coverage.

-There are a few mobile networks in Australia to choose from.
-Telstra has two and they’re both the biggest: first-party Telstra mobile customers get the biggest network, while Telstra wholesale customers get the second-biggest network.
-Optus first-party and MVNO customers are tapped into the next biggest network, while Vodafone has the third largest network.
-You can compare the coverage of all three networks and find out which is right for you.
+These days, Vodafone's mobile networks are only one of the options available to Aussies.
+For instance, Telstra has two.
+The provider's first-party mobile customers get access to the full Telstra network, while wholesale customers only get access to most of it.
+Optus first-party and MVNO customers are tapped into the next biggest network, while Vodafone sits in third place.
+You can compare the coverage of all three networks using the map above to find out which is right for you.

 There’s not a whole lot of difference between these networks in terms of the percentages of the population, but that’s for 4G and there’s currently a bigger divide when it comes to 5G that’s likely to continue into the future.

-For anyone who owns a 3G- or 4G-compatible phone (which includes backwards-compatible 5G phones), here’s how the coverage percentages break down in terms of the four key networks in Australia:
+For anyone who owns a 5G- or 4G-compatible phone (which includes backwards-compatible 5G phones), here’s how the coverage percentages break down in terms of the four key networks in Australia:

 - Telstra first-party network (including Boost Mobile): 99.4% of the Australian population